-For the 2017-2018 A-F Accountability System the Board will be considering several changes to enhance the system and to comply with federal law.
-The Board is required to make the following changes to comply with the federal Every Student Succeeds Act or ESSA:
+The Board finalized the Accountability Plan for the 2017-2018 Accountability System at the May 21, 2018 Board Meeting.
+The Board considered several changes to enhance the system and to comply with federal law.
+To comply with federal law:

 - Include in the denominator the greater of 95 percent of all students or the number of students participating in the proficiency calculation

 - Move the science assessment out of the Proficiency Indicator

 - Include all seniors, not just graduating seniors, in the College and Career Readiness Indicator

 Based on public feedback and review by data experts, the Board adopted the following changes:

 - Lowering the n-count from 20 to 10 to capture as many students as possible in a school's letter grade calculation (n-count is the minimum number of students in each indicator necessary to include the data in a school's letter grade calculation);

 - Modifying the weights within the growth indicator to ensure all students that achieve a year's worth of academic growth are equally awarded for that growth; and

 - Establishing confidence intervals for 3rd grade English language arts proficiency and chronic absenteeism within the K-8 Acceleration and Readiness Indicator.

 The data behind the changes can be found here: 2017-2018 A-F Data Presentation